 A. The contract’s cash surrender value.

+Drafting Note: The American Academy of Actuaries Annuity Reserves and Capital Work Group is including two potential options for allocating the excess portion of the aggregate reserve over cash surrender value: (1) Use the same approach as VM-21 (2) Allocate based on an actuarial present value calculation.

+The Work Group did not reach a consensus between these two approaches, so wording for both is included in the text below.
+The Work Group recommends field testing both approaches and considering the results in determining future decisions.

 Option 1: VM-21 Approach

-B. An allocated portion of the excess of the aggregate reserve over the aggregate cash surrender value shall be allocated to each contract based on a measure of the risk of that product relative to its cash surrender value in the context of the company’s in force contracts.
-The measure of risk should consider the impact of risk mitigation programs, including hedge programs and reinsurance, that would affect the risk of the product.
+B. An allocated portion of the excess of the aggregate reserve over the aggregate cash surrender value shall be allocated to each contract based on a measure of the risk of that product relative to its cash surrender value in the context of the company’s in force contracts (assuming zero cash value for contracts that do not contain such).
+The allocation shall be made separately for DR and SR. The measure of risk should consider the impact of risk mitigation programs, including hedge programs and reinsurance, that would affect the risk of the product.
 The specific method of assessing that risk and how it contributes to the company’s aggregate reserve shall be defined by the company.
 The method should provide for an equitable allocation based on risk analysis.
-For contracts valued under the alternative methodology, the alternative methodology calculations provide a contract level calculation that may be a reasonable basis for allocation.

 As an example, consider a company with the results of the following three contracts: